emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 {: style=""}
 * E(F) ≈ V / 2<sup>tag_length</sup> ,

 for all permitted numbers of invocations, message lengths, and tag lengths.
 The limits specified for AES-GCM-SST and Rijndael-GCM-SST are chosen to achieve this and are therefore more restrictive than the corresponding limits in {{RFC5116}} for GCM.

-To ensure a near-ideal forgery probability close to ideal even for maximum-length plaintexts and associated data, this document sets:
+To maintain a near-ideal forgery probability, this document sets:

 {: style=""}
 * P_MAX = A_MAX = min(2<sup>131 - tag_length</sup>, 2<sup>32</sup> ⋅ b / 8 - 48)   ,

 where b is the block size in bits.
-This implies that the worst-case forgery probability is ≈ 1 / 2<sup>tag_length</sup> for all permitted plaintext and associated data lengths {{Nyberg}}.
+This ensures a worst-case forgery probability of ≈ 1 / 2<sup>tag_length</sup> for all permitted plaintext and associated data lengths {{Nyberg}}.

 The V_MAX constraint ensures that the Bernstein bound factor satisfies δ ≈ 1 for AES-GCM-SST in protocols where P_MAX + A_MAX ≈ 2<sup>16</sup>, such as QUIC {{RFC9000}}, and always δ ≈ 1 for Rijndael-GCM-SST.
 In addition to bounding δ, the Q_MAX constraint establishes a minimum complexity for distinguishing attacks and an upper bound on the fraction of plaintext bits recoverable by an attacker.